enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 7 - Statistical Analysis with SPM.md

 	Because the sampling rate is so low we cant detect high frequencyies.
 This creates a low frequency.
 Basically its due to: Aliasing and/or the way we sample data
 How do we get rid of low frequency?
 	By applying a high pass filter.
-**How do we make sure we don't filter our interesting frequencies (design matrix) because of the high pass filter**
-	By choosing the frequency of repeting our signal (like Light ON) frequently enough not to fall in the noise frequencies.
-This is I think> 72 seconds

 How can we confirm our hypothesis that: Are there differences in neural activity between conditions
 	Find if the BETA1 is larger than the BETA 2 (substract)